theKashey/use-callback-ref/README.md

 This library exposes helpers to handle any case related to `ref` _lifecycle_

+- `useCallbackRef` - react on hook change
 - `mergeRefs` - merge multiple refs together.
 For, actually, fork
 - `transformRef` - transform one ref to anther
-- `useRefCallback` - react on hook change
 - `refToCallback` - convert RefObject to an old callback-style ref
-- `assignRef` - assing value to the ref, regardless of it's form
+- `assignRef` - assign value to the ref, regardless of it's form

 All functions are tree shakable, but even together it's __less then 300b__.

 # API
-Some commands are hooks based, and returns the same refs/functions every render.
+💡 Some commands are hooks based, and returns the same refs/functions every render.
-But some are not.
-Probably you dont wont ever use `mergeRefs` instead of `useMergeRefs`.
+But some are not, to be used in classes or non-react code.

 ## useRef API
-🤔 Use case: everytime you have to react to ref change
+🤔 Use case: every time you have to react to ref change

 API is 99% compatible with React `createRef` and `useRef`, and just adds another argument - `callback`, which would be called on __ref update__.